NVIDIA/mlperf-common/README.md

 ## Mount check
 ### Get mount info
-`get-mount-info.sh` creates file with decription of given directory and takes one argument:
+`get-mount-info.sh` prints a description of given directory and takes one argument:
-1. `paths_to_verify` that contains paths separated by commas.
+`paths_to_verify` that contains paths separated by commas.

 Example of use:
 ```
-get-mount-info.sh "\data,\checkpoints"
+get-mount-info.sh "/data,/checkpoints"
 ```

 Example output: